What’s a gap year exactly?

 If budgeting for your gap year in Asia concerns you, understand you have ways to save money.
 As you probably know, all those expenses add up, from accommodation and airfare to food and souvenirs.
 You must plan well.

-3. Take bikes and public transportation within town
+- Take bikes and public transportation within the towns

-5. Use trains and buses for travel around the continent
+- Use trains and buses to travel around the continent

 Furthermore, when choosing gap year programs in Asia, make use of Volunteer Forever’s resources, such as: